hashicorp/terraform-provider-azurerm/website/docs/r/linux_function_app_on_container.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Containerized Linux Function App.
 Changing this forces a new Containerized Linux Function App to be created.
-Limit the function name to 32 characters to avoid naming collisions.
-For more information about [Function App naming rule](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules#microsoftweb) and [Host ID Collisions](https://github.com/Azure/azure-functions-host/wiki/Host-IDs#host-id-collisions)
+See [Function App naming rule](https://docs.microsoft.com/azure/azure-resource-manager/management/resource-name-rules#microsoftweb) and [Host ID Collisions](https://github.com/Azure/azure-functions-host/wiki/Host-IDs#host-id-collisions) for more information.

 * `resource_group_name` - (Required) The name of the Resource Group where the Containerized Linux Function App should exist.
 Changing this forces a new Containerized Linux Function App to be created.